surya-alive/logibot/README.md

 # Logibot Repository #

-This repository is available as a separate branch:
+This repository is available as separated branch:

 * [Lambda function](https://bitbucket.org/surya_alive/logibot/src/21f04e59abbaecf846ef9a414a0a851ea9953158/?at=lambda-function)